Cortex Self-Managed

 Self-Managed SSL Certificates

 In some cases, you may want to enable your Cortex deployment to access managed services within your infrastructure (such as a self-hosted GitLab instance) that have their own SSL Certificates.
-In these cases you can add a given certificate to the trusted keystores by performing the following:
+Follow these steps to add a certificate to the trusted keystores:

 - Create a kubernetes secret in the same namespace as your Cortex helm installation called